Welcome to today's edition of the Rush 24-7 podcast.

 But that's why we are here.

-It's very hard to be a good negotiator when your two skills, your only two skills are arrogance and petulance.
+I'll tell you, folks, it's very hard to be a good negotiator when your two skills, your only two skills are arrogance and petulance.

 When those are the only two things you're good at, it's really tough to be a good negotiator.

-And the Democrats, the Democrats on Capitol Hill have gone public, some of them, and talking about how pathetic a negotiator they think Obama is.
+And the Democrats, the Democrats on Capitol Hill have gone public, some of them, talking about how pathetic a negotiator they think Obama is.

-Bernie Sanders was on some wacko.
+Bernie Sanders was on some wacko left-wing radio program.

 They syndicated probably on in five cities.

-You know, but they say nationally syndicated.
+You know, but they say nationally it's syndicated.

 Now imagine that question.